31 of the Best Leadership Movies You Can Find to Inspire and Entertain

-If you're into politics, sports, and of course, leadership, then this movie will be right up your alley.
+If you're into politics, sports, and of course, leadership, then this inspiring movie will be right up your alley.
 The film follows the story of the 1995 Rugby World Cup held in South Africa.
 Mandela, the first African-American president of South Africa, seeks to end racial tension in his country by promoting rugby.

-This movie shows what inspiring leadership is and how high an organization can go when its leaders set an example for everyone else to follow.
+This movie shows what inspiring and effective leadership is and how high an organization can go when its leaders set an example for everyone else to follow.
 This movie reveals all the secrets of being an effective manager.